lerna/lerna/README.md

 $ lerna bootstrap
 ```

-Bootstrap - or setup - the packages in the current Lerna repo.
+Bootstrap the packages in the current Lerna repo.
 Installs all of their dependencies and links any cross-dependencies.

 When run, this command will:

+1. `npm install` all external dependencies of each package.
-1. Link together all Lerna `packages` that are dependencies of each other.
+2. Symlink together all Lerna `packages` that are dependencies of each other.
-  2. This doesn't currently use [npm link](https://docs.npmjs.com/cli/link) and instead uses a proxy to the actual package in the monorepo.
+    * This requires Administrator privileges on Windows
-2. `npm install` all external dependencies of each package.
+2. `npm prepublish` all bootstrapped packages.

-Currently, what Lerna does to link internal dependencies is replace the
-`node_modules/package-x` with a link to the actual file in the repo.

 `lerna bootstrap` respects the `--ignore` flag (see below).